Skip to content

 How to Choose the Right Portable Generator

 • Calculate your total wattage needs first.
-Add up the running watts of every device you plan to power simultaneously, then check that the generator's starting watts can handle the highest surge load.
-Our guide on understanding starting and running watts at /guides/understanding-starting-running-watts explains this in detail.
+Add up the running watts of every device you plan to power simultaneously, then ensure the generator's starting watts can handle the highest surge from any single appliance.
+Our guide at /guides/how-to-size-a-generator-for-your-home-without-guessing-or-overbuying walks you through this process.

 Important Safety Notes

 ⚠️ WARNING: NEVER run or NEVER operate a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
-Generators produce carbon monoxide, an odorless and colorless gas that can kill in minutes.
+Carbon monoxide is an odorless, colorless gas that can kill within minutes.
 Always place your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointing away from any occupied structure.

 ⚠️ WARNING: NEVER connect or NEVER plug a generator directly into a wall outlet or your home's electrical panel.
-This creates a deadly backfeed condition that can electrocute utility workers and damage your home's wiring.
-Always use a transfer switch installed by a licensed electrician to connect a generator to your home's circuits.
-A transfer switch isolates your home from the grid and ensures safe, legal operation.
+This creates backfeed that can electrocute utility workers and damage your generator and home wiring.
+Always use a transfer switch installed by a licensed electrician to connect a generator to household circuits.
+A transfer switch isolates your home from the grid and prevents dangerous backfeed.

 Learn More